Mathnerd314/stroscot/docs/Reference/Values.rst

 Note that if there is an appropriate syntax rule the second example could also be written as ``a ++++ b``, but it would be an equivalent value.

 Terms subsume algebraic data types, since an ADT value is a symbol applied to other values.
+An ADT is a "free" term that has no reduction rules defined.

 Terms also include the other function syntax, keyword arguments and so on.